 The Group adopts different strategies depending on whether species are classified as “vulnerable”, “endangered” or "critically endangered".
 One example is that of the European eel, classified as "critically endangered".
 We do not sell this species because, although from aquaculture, production systems depend on the collection of "juveniles" (glass eels) from natural environments, continuing to put pressure on wild populations.

 Over 300 tons of plastic saved thanks to new own-brand product packaging

-In 2020, K Group has brought changes to the packaging of 60 of its own brand products.
-The changes have resulted in considerable reductions in plastic use, equalling some 14 million plastic carrier bags.
+In 2020, K Group has brought changes to the packaging of 77 of its own brand products and reduced plastic in the packaging of their own brand products by a total of 214 tonnes.
 K Group’s objective is to reduce plastic in its own brand product packaging and make all the packaging either recyclable, biodegradable or reusable by the end of 2025.
 K Group encourages its customers to recycle used packaging by choosing suitable packaging materials and providing more easily understandable instructions for sorting.
 K Group not only engages in its own packaging development, but also collaborates with others, with the aim of adding products with innovative material.

 Mercadona facilitates the most basic needs of 12,900 families in Spain